 - Chain 1, plus the number of stitchess you need for a turning chain.

 - So if you are working in single crochet, ch1, +ch1.

 - If working in half double crochet, ch1+ch2.

 - If working in double crochet, ch1+ch 3.

 - Once again, lets work in single crochet for this trial circle.
 So you will ch1 +ch1.

 - Insert the hook into first chain stitch that you made.

-- Draw the yarn through both loops on the hook.
+- Yarn over.
+Draw the yarn through both loops on the hook.

 - Continue to work single crochet into that chain stitch until you have the required number of stitches for the pattern, or until you can fit no more stitches into that chain.